blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/overview.md

 To be able to follow this document and configure your AMI instances, you must have an Amazon AWS account.
 If you do not have an AWS account you will need to create one.

-In addition to this, you also need the VMDK server file provided in our support portal, if you don't have this, please follow this guide to download and convert the file: [Blackboard Learn Server](/docs/blackboard/sandbox-envs/welcome)
+In addition to this, you also need the VMDK server file provided in our support portal, if you don't have this, please follow this guide to download and convert the file: [Blackboard LMS Server](/docs/blackboard/sandbox-envs/welcome)

 ## Deploy and configure your EC2 Machine